tenstorrent/tt-mlir/tools/explorer/README.md

 # TT-explorer

-TT-explorer is a tool for MLIR graph visualization and applying optimizer overrides in order to easily experiment with model performace.
+TT-explorer is a tool for MLIR graph visualization and applying optimizer overrides in order to easily experiment with model performance.

 TODO: add documentation from old tt-explorer repo